dial-once/node-phone-utils/README.md

    });
 ```

+### Provider account(s)
-### Provider account information is `required` to perform HLR lookups and is set in .env file
+Provider account information is `required` to perform HLR lookups and is set in .env file.
-Configuration and authentication information should be set up in your .env file.
+Configuration and authentication details should be set up in your .env file.
 Example of an .env file with descriptions can be seen in [.env.tpl](https://github.com/dial-once/node-phone-utils/blob/master/.env.tpl) file.

 ###Important
 Environment variable called `ENABLE_HLR_LOOKUPS` is set to `false` by default.
 This means that HLR lookups will serve `dummy` data which is useful for testing.